What are ITSM best practices?

 Modern platforms execute these workflows automatically within defined policy boundaries.
 This reduces queue backlogs and frees IT staff for higher-complexity work.

-Automation is most effective when workflows are designed explicitly for execution rather than manual review.
+Among modern ITSM best practices, automation is most effective when workflows are designed explicitly for execution rather than manual review.

 5. Implement Policy-Based Access Controls